 Major depressive disorder affects more than 17.3 million Americans in the U.S., 75% of individuals who suffer from mental disorders remain untreated, and about 1 million people commit suicide.
-To accurately diagnose, treat, and manage patients with psychiatric disorders, a team approach is necessary to provide the best care quality to patients.
+To accurately diagnose, treat, and manage patients with psychiatric disorders, an interprofessional team approach is necessary to provide the best care quality to patients.

 Studies have shown that an individual’s belief about their mental illness can significantly influence their treatment plan and medication adherence.
 Using a team approach which includes physicians, nurses, therapists, pharmacists, and the patient will help shape an individual’s belief about their illness and will hopefully decrease the number of patients who are left untreated and resort to suicide.

 Doxepin has been used to treat major depressive disorder since 1969; however, patients should receive education about medication compliance, side effects, toxicity, and possible interactions with other medications.
 Patients should be encouraged to follow up and communicate with their primary care provider, pharmacist, psychiatrist, and therapist if they experience any changes or feel like their medication is not beneficial.
 The interprofessional approach to depression and doxepin therapy increases the odds of successful treatment for these patients.
 [Level 5]